EladShmulevich/sqe-hw3/README.md

 This is a repository for assignment 3 of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called prestashop(https://github.com/PrestaShop/PrestaShop).

-$$*TODO* Add some general description about the software$$
+PrestaShop is a freemium, open source e-commerce platform.
+The software is published under the Open Software License (OSL).
+It is written in the PHP programming language with support for the MySQL database management system.
+It has a software dependency on the Symfony PHP framework.

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+You can install the software using xampp which is a free and open-source cross-platform web server solution stack package developed by Apache Friends. you than have to download the installation and go by the instructions.

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
+We tested the case when a User log in into the store and add to his cart 2 pieces from one product(white shirt size small).
+Then the admins logs in and change the quantity of this product to be 1.

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* user add a product to cart twice

-*Preconditions:* There is a course with a teacher
+*Preconditions:* user loged in

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* the products were added to the users cart

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*User story:* Successful admin change quantity for white S size shirt to 1.

+*Preconditions:* Admin loges in

-*Expected outcome:* The student receives 100.
+*Expected outcome:* The quantity of the product changed to 1
-$$

 ## How we tested
 We used two different testing methods: